piaseckijulian/Quizzical/README.md

-# Quizzical - ⭐Trivia Quiz App
+# Quizzical - 🚀Trivia Quiz App

 Test your knowledge with our engaging Trivia Quiz App.
 Challenge yourself with a wide range of categories.
 Start playing now and become a trivia master!